Chocolate Velvet Cake

 - Make sure the cake is completely cool before moving forward.
 If you’d like to make the cake several days in advance, wrap the cake in plastic wrap and place it in the refrigerator.

-- In a mixing bowl, combine the butter and vegetable shortening, beat using an electric mixer until fluffy.
+- In a mixing bowl, beat the butter using an electric mixer until fluffy.
 Add in the cocoa powder, and gently mix by hand with a spatula.

 - Begin to add the powdered sugar, about 1-2 cups at a time, mixing by hand first, then with the electric mixer.
 Continue adding powdered sugar until the frosting tastes good to you and is well mixed.